 - For use by a potential investor or servicer, or current insurer, in a valuation or assessment of the credit or prepayment risks associated with an existing credit obligation.
 Section 604(a)(3)(E)

-- For use by state and local officials in connection with the determination of child support payments, or modifications and enforcement thereof.
-Sections 604(a)(4) and 604(a)(5)
+- For use by state or local officials in connection with the determination of child support payments, or modifications and enforcement thereof.
+Sections 604(a)(4) and 604(a)(5).